alohahello/CSE212-FINAL-PROJECT/queues.md

-# INTRODCUTION TO QUEUES IN DATA STRUCTURE
+# INTRODUCTION TO QUEUES IN DATA STRUCTURE

 A queue is a list that can be represented as a real-world line, where the first element in line is the first element to be removed.
 To comprehend the queue data structure, we need to understand that it is a linear structure, meaning it follows a concept called 'First In, First Out' (FIFO).
 This implies that the first data or item that goes in is the first data that comes out.